E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_web_throwing/readme.rst

 downloading source code for the module (see the ``Source Code`` section below), and installing it by running by running ``python setup.py install`` from the root directory of the package.
-Test this module by running the command ``nosetests`` from the root directory of the repository.
+Test this module with the `nose`_ package, by running the command ``nosetests`` from the root directory of the repository.

 Examples